• Skip to main content

 Newly established (opened April 2019) by Trails Coordinator Mark Inglis, the Hurunui Heartland Ride can be ridden in either direction.

 The ride crosses a diverse range of landscapes and passes a variety of significant historical sites and attractions.
-From south to north (Amberley to Kaikoura), highlights include vineyards, limestone outcrops, large pastoral farms, tussock land, creeks and rivers and into the mountain ranges at Lyford, then continuing down the Inland Road to the rugged and beautiful coast at Kaikoura, the Seaward Kaikoura Mountain Range towering over your left shoulder.
-Relax and catch your breath in the scenic seaside town of Kaikoura and explore the Kaikoura trail.
+From south to north (Amberley to Kaikōura), highlights include vineyards, limestone outcrops, large pastoral farms, tussock land, creeks and rivers and into the mountain ranges at Lyford, then continuing down the Inland Road to the rugged and beautiful coast at Kaikōura, the Seaward Kaikōura Mountain Range towering over your left shoulder.
+Relax and catch your breath in the scenic seaside town of Kaikōura and explore the Kaikōura trail.

 A 36km detour takes you to the Hanmer Springs alpine village with hot pools and access to magnificent high country cycling routes.